Registry Repositories

 To interact with repositories via the transport method, you need to obtain a GitFlic transport token.
 Instructions for obtaining the token can be found on this page.

 Depending on the repository's package type, the actions required for publishing or downloading via the transport method vary.
 To get instructions, navigate to the Registry Repositories page, click the Install button, and select a repository.
-To apply the commands, fill in the fields enclosed in angle brackets, e.g., <transport token>
+To apply the commands, fill in the fields enclosed in angle brackets, e.g., <transport token> with the necessary values.
+All information required for uploading is available on the artifact description page, which can be opened by selecting the artifact in the file tree on the general Registry Repositories page.

 Learn more about the general principles of package managers and their operation in the GitFlic registry on this page.